diazruy/railsconf2013/monitoring_the_health_of_your_application.md

     - # items added to cart
     - # items removed
     - # checkouts
-  - If it''s important to the biz, measure it
+  - If it's important to the biz, measure it
   - Performance is biz value